 - Ensuring the Code does not apply to unsewered land

 - Tracking the uptake of the Code via the Planning Portal from 1 July 2020.

 Amendments to the Code have been made to clarify the intent and operation of the Code as well as provide certainty for councils, developers and the community, and ensure that any changes made to Council Local Environmental Plans will have the desired effect.

-The Department has prepared three lists of Frequently Asked Questions (FAQs) available to view or download as PDFs:
+The department has prepared three lists of frequently asked questions available to view or download as PDFs: